sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 out lightly.
 Generally players should seek weapon power increases from the Craft a Weapon and _ Mastery moves.

-The GM should decide how many Speed / Wealth / Equip tokens the weaponry requires.
+The GM should decide how many Speed / Wealth / Pack tokens the weaponry requires.
 Is the item particularly heavy or large?

 Here are the weapons available to characters during character creation: